Mechanical Animals: Accolades

-According to Acclaimedmusic.net Mechanical Animals is the 44th best reviewed album of 1998, the 426th greatest record released during the 1990s and the 2209th greatest of all-time.
 Spin ranked Mechanical Animals the seventh best album on their 1998 End of Year List.
 Online music magazine Addicted to Noise ranked Mechanical Animals 25th in their 1998 list of the "Albums of the Year".
 The Village Voice ranked Mechanical Animals 40th in their 1998 list of the "Albums of the Year".
 Kerrang! ranked Mechanical Animals second on their 1998 list of the Albums of the Year.
 Q magazine listed Mechanical Animals among their picks for their 1998 Recordings of the Year list.
 Dutch magazine Muziekkrant OOR ranked Mechanical Animals 18th in their 1998 Albums of the Year list.
 The record ranked second in the Critics Top 50 and 10th in the Popular Poll of German magazine Musik Express/Sounds in their 1998 "Albums of the Year" list.
 In 1999, American music journalist Ned Raggett listed Mechanical Animals 78th in his "The Top 136 Albums of the Nineties".
 Also in 1999, Australian magazine JUICE ranked Mechanical Animals 84th in their 100 Greatest Albums of the '90s.
 In 2006, sister British magazines Classic Rock and Metal Hammer included Mechanical Animals in The 200 Greatest Albums of the 90s.
 Also in 2006, Dutch public radio broadcaster VPRO included Mechanical Animals in their 299 Nominations of the Best Album of All Time.
 The French edition of the British magazine Rock Sound ranked Mechanical Animals 56th in their Top 150 Albums of Our Lifetime (1992–2006) and second in their 1998 Albums of the Year.

 In the November 2003 issue of Blender magazine, author Chuck Palahniuk included the album in a list of his favourites, and said: "I met Marilyn Manson on a magazine assignment, and he wanted my advice on a novel he's writing.
 We drank absinthe once.
 I'll probably go to his show when he's in town next week.
 It's so fascinating to see somebody exorcise his demons in such a public way."